MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 Mixin Kernel is fast because it does not force all work through one global block sequence.
 Accepted nodes advance their own short-round chains concurrently, external references weave those chains into a DAG, and a supermajority collective signature gives each snapshot Byzantine finality.
 The UTXO model keeps execution deterministic and bounded, while ghost keys provide recipient-specific one-time outputs.

 The snapshot is the bridge between individual transactions and distributed agreement.
 It commits a bounded batch by hash, lets validators request only the bodies they lack, and amortizes proposal, commitment, challenge, response, finalization, and storage overhead across the batch.
-Every signer reconstructs and validates the complete state transition before responding, so batching reduces coordination cost without changing the meaning of a valid transaction.
+Honest signers reconstruct and validate the complete state transition before responding, so batching reduces coordination cost without changing the meaning of a valid transaction.

 Together, these mechanisms form a ledger in which transactions are individually auditable, snapshots are compact and quorum-certified, rounds are deterministic graph commitments, and nodes make progress in parallel under a clear Byzantine fault threshold.